-- Incomplete Under some circumstances (i.e. other than lack of effort and study), if all assignments in a course are not completed before its conclusion, the student may request an Incomplete for the course.
+I Incomplete Under some circumstances (i.e. other than lack of effort and study), if all assignments in a course are not completed before its conclusion, the student may request an Incomplete for the course.
 If the instructor agrees, an "I" will be placed on the student's transcript.
-The student will have 6 months to complete the work, to remove the "I", and replace it with the assigned letter grade.
+The student will have 180 additional days from the end of the term to complete the course and replace the "I" with the assigned letter grade.
+If, at the end of the normal extension, the student has been unable to complete the course due to extenuating circumstances, s/he may appeal to the Provost for one additional 90-day extension, providing justification as to why they were unable to complete the course.
 The granting of the Incomplete is at the discretion of the instructor.
-If the work is not completed within 3 months from the time the "I" is assigned, the "I" will automatically the current earned grade in the course, usually an "F".
-The student has the right to appeal the instructor's decision to the Dean. - IP In Progress applies to currently enrolled courses. - Retaken course.
+If the work is not completed before the incomplete expires, the "I" will automatically revert the current earned grade in the course.
+The student has the right to appeal the instructor's decision to the Provost.

+- IP In Progress applies to currently enrolled courses. - R Retaken course.
 An "R" grade is indicated on the transcript when the course grade has been superseded by a later grade.
 Only the later grade will be used in computing the GPA. - W A student may withdraw from a course by notifying the Registrar in a documented manner (mail, e-mail or Fax).
 If the withdrawal occurs during an active course, the student will receive a refund as per the refund schedule in the refund policy.
 A "W" will appear on the student's transcript and the credits for the course will be added to the cumulative credits attempted.
-Refer to the published academic calendar- dates and deadlines section for dates when withdrawal is allowed. - AW Faculty members or ECCU staff may initiate an administrative withdrawal of a student from a course based on lack of attendance or participation, or lack of connectivity.
+Refer to the published academic calendar- dates and deadlines section for dates when withdrawal is allowed.

+AW Faculty members or ECCU staff may initiate an Administrative Withdrawal (AW) of a student from a course based on lack of attendance or participation, or lack of connectivity.
 Please see the description of these items below.
 Depending on when the AW occurs, the student may be eligible for a refund according to the refund schedule in the refund policy.
 AW will appear on the student's transcript and the credits for the course will be added to the credits attempted.
 If the student is administratively withdrawn from the class because of plagiarism, disciplinary action will occur resulting in the student receiving not an AW but an F on their transcript and the protocol described in the Academic Honesty Policy will be employed.